 \section{Abstract}

 {\bf The competition between short-range and cavity-mediated infinite-range interactions in a cavity-boson system leads to the existence of a superfluid phase and a Mott-insulator phase within the self-organized regime.
-We quantitatively compare the steady-state phase boundaries of this transition measured in experiments and simulated using the Multiconfigurational Time-Dependent Hartree Method for Indistinguishable Particles.
-To make the problem computationally viable, we represent the full system by the exact many-body wave function of a two-dimensional four-well potential.
-We argue that the validity of this representation comes from the nature of both the cavity-atomic system and the Bose-Hubbard physics, and verify that it only induces small systematic errors.
-The experimentally measured and theoretically predicted phase boundaries agree reasonably.
-We thus propose a new approach for the quantiative numerical determination of the superfluid--Mott-insulator phase boundary. }
+In this work, we quantitatively compare the steady-state phase boundaries of this transition measured in experiments and simulated using the Multiconfigurational Time-Dependent Hartree Method for Indistinguishable Particles.
+To make the problem computationally feasible, we represent the full system by the exact many-body wave function of a two-dimensional four-well potential.
+We argue that the validity of this representation comes from the nature of both the cavity-atomic system and the Bose-Hubbard physics.
+Additionally we show that the chosen representation only induces small systematic errors, and that the experimentally measured and theoretically predicted phase boundaries agree reasonably.
+We thus demonstrate a new approach for the quantitative numerical determination of the superfluid--Mott-insulator phase boundary. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}